theNewDynamic/oregonsadventurecoast.com/content/event/batman-film-festival-weekend.md

   zip: '97420'
 phone_local: 541-808-8295
 website: https://www.egyptiantheatre.events
-desktoptitle: Batman Film Festival Weekend
+desktoptitle: Batman Weekend Film Festival
+mobiletitle: Batman Film Festival
+hovertitle: Batman Weekend Film Festival!
+hoverdescription: >-
+  Batman fans, assemble!
+Spend the weekend watching iconic Batman films on the big screen at the historic Egyptian Theatre in Coos Bay.
+With its stunning architecture and classic cinema atmosphere, it’s the perfect place to experience the Dark Knight like never before.
 ---
 ![Dark batman figure and text promoting Batman weekend film festival on May 16-18](/img/batman-page-header.jpg)